Learn more by attending a free seminar

 Before your first visit with us, please watch the following video.

 Next, you'll attend an orientation and consultation at our clinic.
-You will meet with our nurse-coordinator to go over the steps required by your insurance company, such as preoperative weight management class.
-You'll meet with one of our bariatric surgeons, either Dr. Hugh Babineau or Dr. Charles Keith and discuss which procedure best meets your needs.
+You will meet with our nurse coordinator to go over the steps required by your insurance company, such as preoperative weight management class.
+You'll also meet with one of our bariatric surgeons to discuss which procedure best meets your needs.

-Now that you’re a little more familiar with the process, click here to schedule a consultation.
+If you’re ready to meet with our team, click here to schedule a consultation.